Estimate Time6 min

 Boost your crypto knowledge.
 Sign up for monthly insights from crypto thought leaders.

 While the crypto market is still small compared to many traditional asset classes and has been volatile recently, many expect it to grow swiftly to become a meaningful asset class.
-"The laws are starting to adjust and catch up to these novel assets, but a lot of them haven't yet been tested in a court," explains Mike Christy, regional vice president of advanced planning at Fidelity.
+"The laws are starting to adjust and catch up to the digital asset class, but a lot of them haven't yet been tested in a court," explains Mike Christy, regional vice president of advanced planning at Fidelity.
 "In many ways cryptocurrencies remain challenging from a planning perspective."

 Why storage type matters